orbitmines/archive/year/2025/Project - Social (2025).md

 2025.
-Progress Update: A collection
+Progress Update: A collection of ideas and initial look at the Ray programming language.